 Parents/guardians are expected to notify the school when their student is absent.
 If the school does not receive a call notifying of the absence, then the school will call the parent/guardian to inform them of the absence.
+In the event of an illness, parents must call the school and inform the District of the student's illness and absence.
+For other absences, parents must provide written notice or a written excuse that states one of the reasons below for non-attendance.
 All absences will be unexcused unless the school receives a note indicating why the student is absent.
 Absences will only be excused for one of the following reasons: